Axway/api-builder-docs/content/en/docs/release_notes/nantes.md

 ## Fixes
 * #7287: HTTP request/response logs and flow logs for [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) no longer have a different request-id for the same request.
+* #7394: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) now  validates the encoded JSON body against the response schema instead of validating a pre-encoded JavaScript object body which may have different type parameters or extra keys, and could incorrectly fail validation.

 {{% releasenotes/deprecations %}}